How to Ask for Payment Professionally (+ Templates)

 Invoicing tools (or tools with invoicing features) help you organize and keep in order your due payments and invoices.

-In fact, if you use Clockify to stay on top of your billable hours, you can send your invoice directly from the app as soon as you’ve checked off the last task on your list.
+If you use Clockify to stay on top of your billable hours, you can send your invoice directly from the app as soon as you’ve checked off the last task on your list.

 Clockify invoice